HarrisonHall/hachha.dev/content/pages/blog/articles/2023_retro/2023_retro.md

   - _Lazy Fluency_ and _The Konnichiwa Podcast_ are great resources
   - The _Tofugu Podcast_ was great, but they haven't put anything out in a long time
-  - _Learn Japanese with Noriko_ and _YuYuの日本語Podcast_ are also also worth
+  - _Learn Japanese with Noriko_ and _YuYuの日本語Podcast_ are also worth
     mentioning
 - **Anki** NX decks are always great
   - I've been utilizing the takoboto -> anki pipeline